ory/hydra/UPGRADE.md

 #### Health Check endpoint has moved

-The health check endpoint has moved from `/health/status` to `/health`.
-We set up a 308 redirect from `/health/status` to `/health` so this should not cause any issues.
+The health check endpoint has moved from `/health/status` to `/health/alive`.
+We set up a 308 redirect from `/health/status` to `/health/alive` so this should not cause any issues.

+The `/health/alive` endpoint returns `200 OK` as soon as the HTTP server is responsive.
+Another endpoint `/health/ready` was added which returns `200 OK` only if the database connection is working as well.

+As part of this change, function `getInstanceStatus` of the SDK is now `isInstanceAlive` and `isInstanceReady`.

 #### Unknown request body payloads result in error